garlic0x1/mx-proxy/README.md

 # Commands

-In Tk and Qt frontends, use `define-command` to add interactive functionality.
+Use `define-command` to add interactive functionality.
+The `mx-proxy` namespace exports this macro in Tk and Qt frontends, Lem has its own implementation which behaves the same.